I really want to go to Scotland.

 If anyone can recommend a good walking tour (I’ve heard that some guides make up facts and steal other guides’ scripts – not just in Edinburgh of course!), feel free to leave it in the comments.

 Hike Arthur’s Seat

 As soon as I read “climb extinct volcano” – I was sold!
 It wouldn’t be the first time I hiked up a volcano and at least this one is permanently dead.
 Arthur’s Seat is in the centre of Edinburgh and it was actually mentioned in the book Frankenstein, so this trip is getting extra literary.

 For this, I probably won’t choose a specific day because the weather will have to be right.
 Who knows, that day may not even come!
 On the other hand there are lots of other really interesting walks that I’ll be able to do!

 Getting to Edinburgh

 From London, you can drive, fly, take the bus or take the train to Scotland.
-Tom does happen to be the only mid-twenties Londoner with a car and I wanted to see the landscape on the journey, but I wasn’t sure if it would be cost-effective.
+My partner does happen to be the only mid-twenties Londoner with a car and I wanted to see the landscape on the journey, but I wasn’t sure if it would be cost-effective.
 When I was researching online, I found an interesting comparison site called GoEuro, which calculates the cost of all four types of travel.

 From there, I learned that flying would be faster in terms of journey time.
 But all of the faffing around (I’m so British!) getting to the airport (which the search tool shows as well) and checking in would cancel that short flight out and I’m only taking an afternoon off work before Easter.
 Don’t nobody got time for that!
 In the end, I’m taking the train direct from Kings Cross St Pancras to Edinburgh Waverley.